Full Name: Benjamin Franklin

 - 1776-06-11 Continental Congress creates committee (Thomas Jefferson, John Adams, Benjamin Franklin, Roger Sherman, and Robert R. Livingston) to draft a Declaration of Independence

-- 1776-10-26 Benjamin Franklin departed from America for France on a mission to seek French support for the American Revolution.
+- 1776-10-26 Benjamin Franklin departs for France on a mission to seek French support for the American Revolution

 - 1784-01-26 Benjamin Franklin expresses unhappiness over eagle as America's symbol